Click here to view this briefing in PDF format.

 There are essentially two situations giving rise to the application of section 18:

-The Bill amends section 18 of the 1997 Act in four material respects:
+The Act amended section 18 of the 1997 Act in four material respects:

 Each of these amendments is dealt with below.